 A clear and harmonised licensing regime in all EU Member States, addressing certain fintech-related services such as in the field of the cryptoasset market, once adopted, would facilitate the use of the EU passport.
-Fintech and DLT and blockchain technology will most likely benefit from the adoption of the proposed EU sandbox model.
+Fintech, DLT and blockchain technology will most likely benefit from the new DLT Regulation introducing the EU sandbox model.
 However, because various key legislative proposals have been adopted, but are not yet applicable, and because some of these are still undergoing the legislative procedure, it remains to be seen how the harmonised regime will influence the fintech market in practice and how the regulators will deal with the application of an increasingly detailed regulatory framework to the constantly evolving fintech environment.
-It is not yet certain whether fintechs will continue with their ability to find innovative solutions or whether the regulatory restrictions will turn out to be an inhibiting factor for their future success.

-Aside from further DLT and blockchain development and the possible related challenges (including compliance with GDPR requirements and the 'right to be forgotten' fenced with a harsh sanctions regime), new developments can be expected in the areas of big data and AI.
+Aside from further DLT and blockchain development, and the possible related challenges, new developments can be expected in the areas of big data, QC and AI.

-Finally, it remains to be seen whether, and how permanently, the current pandemic will impact the fintech market.
+Finally, it remains to be seen how the current economic and political situation will impact the fintech market in the long term.